Trigger Warning: Abuse

 He told me I overthought things, that my mind was not to be trusted.
 My mind didn't know what I wanted (obviously, he could not be unwanted!).
 Since his seduction technique was the continuation of the permanent gaslighting I'd experienced from my narcissistic mother, I continued in what I thought was ‘normal’ relationship.
 For two years he abused me like this, taking me when he wanted, how he wanted.
 If our sexual encounters weren’t pleasurable he suggested it was because I was deviant, and even when they were I often felt that I did not consent to them.

 It took me ten years to realise that I had been in an abusive relationship.
-Because to feel pleasure–even occasionally whilst being violated is also the source of excruciating shame and confusion.
+Because to feel pleasure--even occasionally whilst being violated is also the source of excruciating shame and confusion.
 It traps you because an allegation of abuse is hardly believable, to others and above all to yourself.
 It is often easier to deny the pain and the shame than it is to admit and extricate yourself from an abusive but not entirely unpleasurable situation.
 It results in extreme cognitive dissonance where to admit the truth about reality would upset an entire world construct.
+And that leads to victim-blaming.

-What does this have to do with white women or their tears?
+What does this have to do with white women and their crying?
 Everything.

 In adults it is an evolution of the survival mechanism from a time when as babies we could not fight or flee.
 And for babies to live, they must get the best out of their environment no matter how harsh it might be.
 At this age, crying is the predominant way to get your needs met.
 Crying also allows outcome analysis by trial and error.
 Does mother comfort you when you cry or does she leave you alone?
 After how long?
 In which circumstances?
 And at what times?
 As such it allows a baby albeit subconsciously, to identify which truths, behaviours and emotions are acceptable and which must be suppressed, changed or otherwise slain, to fit into the role expected of or allowed to us.
 It shows the way to fawn.

-As adults, white women–especially middle class white-cis-het women–fawn very well.
+As adults, white women--especially middle class white-cis- women--fawn very well.
 We adapt ourselves instead of causing a fuss, cutting and suppressing our truth, behaviours and emotions where necessary.
 We bind our own feet, metaphorically speaking, and although it hurts us sometimes horrifically, we are inclined to take pride in it over believing that we are in any way warped.

 If we do use another survival mechanism, for instance ‘fight’, it tends to be of a subversive texture because anger is not acceptable in the white man’s world, unless it is of a white man.
 Yes, fawning even means that we tailor and suppress our other mechanisms.
 So it is that many white women retain fawning as their default and preferred survival mechanism because to mutilate and suppress oneself to fit the predetermined image has always been encouraged and rewarded by the establishment.
 In the extreme we are as tolerant as long-term kidnap victims believing that conflict, criticism and call out threatens our very survival.
 And because traditionally since our survival has depended on white men, this has been true.
 White men will not usually protect an angry white woman, only a docile one.

 But if fawning is the only survival mechanism we are able to use, it makes us complicit and cowardly within patriarchal systems even though cowardice implies active choice and few of us are conscious of why we act the way we act.
-We are more inclined to adapt and perpetuate an abusive system than we are to fight against it.
+We are more inclined to adapt and perpetuate an abusive system than we are to fight against it, because if we are well-behaved it protects us!

 Being called out used to trigger my deepest fears of abandonment and oh boy, did I cry.
 Crying also shielded me from the truth because it relieved the cognitive dissonance I lived with day in and day out.
 My growing consciousness detected the pervasiveness of abuse culture, it wanted to break free of it.
 But in order to escape I had to admit that I had warped and abused myself, that I had been abused by those I loved and whom I thought loved me, as well as admitting that I was perpetuating the same abuse onto others.
 I would have to admit that I myself had abused!
 Those truths were too awful and painful to accept.
 My struggle to deny the truth whilst coping with my own wounds created unbearable levels of stress in my brain and in my body, so I cried.